eneroth/git-externals/README.markdown

 ## Usage
-Note: if you intend to use this script, it might be clever to use it as a submodule to your own project.

 1. Create a file called **.gitexternals** in the folder where you wish to check out your SVN repository.
 In the file, add a header, a name for the local folder, and the URL to the corresponding repository.
         [svn]
         symfony = http://svn.symfony-project.com/branches/1.4